Modern Pediatrics. Ukraine

 http://mpu.med-expert.com.ua/

 <p>ISSN 2706-6134 (Online) <br />ISSN 2663-7553 (Print)</p> <p><em>Title proper:</em> Сучасна педіатрія. Україна <br /><em>Parallel title:</em> Modern pediatrics.
 Ukraine <br /><em>Parallel title:</em> Современная педиатрия. Украина</p> <p><strong>The journal has been published </strong>since 2003</p> <p><strong>History</strong><br />Until issue No.3(99) 2019 the journal was publishing under the title:<br /><em>Journal title (RU):</em> Современная педиатрия <br /><em>Alternative title (Trans):</em> Sovremennaya pediatriya <br /><em>Alternative title (UA)</em>: Сучасна педіатрія <br />ISSN 2412-4508 (Online) <br />ISSN 1992-5913 (Print)</p> <p><strong>MODERN PEDIATRICS.
 UKRAINE </strong>- is a peer-reviewed open access medical journal.</p> <p><strong>Founders</strong><br />Shupyk National Healthcare University of Ukraine, Kyiv<br />Citizen of Ukraine Bakhtiyarova D.O., Kyiv, Ukraine</p> <p><strong>Certificate of State Registration by Ministry of Justice </strong>No.23879-13719PR from 15.03.2019</p> <p><strong>Publisher</strong><strong>: </strong>Group of Companies Med Expert, LLC, Kyiv, Ukraine</p> <p><strong>Frequency:</strong> 8 issues a year</p> <p><strong>Language:</strong> Ukrainian, Russian, English</p> <p><strong>Registration in the Ministry of Education and Science of Ukraine:</strong> The journal has been included in the Higher Attestation Commission of Ukraine list <strong>(category A)</strong> as a specialized scientific edition for publication of the original research results by authors prior to be awarded the advanced academic degrees (PhD, Doctor of Medicine) according to the Ministry of Education and Science ResolutionNo.
 1166, December 23, 2022</p> <p><strong>Indexing/abstracting:</strong><br />- Scopus <br />- Scientific Periodicals of Ukraine<br />- Bibliometrics of Ukrainian Science (the Vernadsky National Library)<br />- DOAJ<br />- Ulrich's Periodicals Directory<br />- WorldCat<br />- BASE<br />- Sherpa Romeo<br />- CrossRef (Cited-by-linking) <br />- Google Scholar <br />- System abstracting Ukrainian scientific literature "Dzherelo"</p> <p><strong>Archive </strong>of the journal since Issue 4(100) 2019 are publicly available at the <a href="https://med-expert.com.ua/en/publishing-activity-en/sovremennaya-pediatriya-ukraine-en/">https://med-expert.com.ua/en/publishing-activity-en/sovremennaya-pediatriya-ukraine-en/</a> <br />- of the journal from 2014 to Issue 3(99) 2019 are publicly available at the: <a href="https://med-expert.com.ua/en/publishing-activity-en/sovremennaya-pediatriya-publishing-activity-en/">https://med-expert.com.ua/en/publishing-activity-en/sovremennaya-pediatriya-publishing-activity-en/</a></p> <p><strong>Contacts</strong><br /><em>Address for correspondence:</em> 04211, Ukraine, Kyiv, Kruglouniversitetska, 2/1, office 18, MODERN PEDIATRICS.
 UKRAINE <br /><em>Tel/fax:</em> +38 044 498 0834; +38 044 498 0880 <br /><em>E-mail:</em> <a href="mailto:pediatr@med-expert.com.ua">pediatr@med-expert.com.ua</a>; <a href="mailto:seminar@med-expert.com.ua">seminar@med-expert.com.ua</a></p> <p><em>website:</em> <a href="http://www.med-expert.com.ua">http://www.med-expert.com.ua</a></p>Group of Companies Med Expert, LLCen-USModern Pediatrics.
 Ukraine2663-7553<p>The policy of the Journal “MODERN PEDIATRICS.
 UKRAINE” is compatible with the vast majority of funders' of open access and self-archiving policies.
 The journal provides immediate open access route being convinced that everyone – not only scientists - can benefit from research results, and publishes articles exclusively under open access distribution, with a <a href="https://creativecommons.org/licenses/by-nc/4.0/" target="_blank" rel="noopener" data-saferedirecturl="https://www.google.com/url?q=https://creativecommons.org/licenses/by-nc/4.0/&source=gmail&ust=1639230321012000&usg=AOvVaw1jUgZjbA2crQFPwjuPf3pp">Creative Commons Attribution-Noncommercial 4.0 international license (СС BY-NC)</a>.</p> <p>Authors transfer the copyright to the Journal “MODERN PEDIATRICS.
 UKRAINE” when the manuscript is accepted for publication.
 Authors declare that this manuscript has not been published nor is under simultaneous consideration for publication elsewhere.
-After publication, the articles become freely available on-line to the public.</p> <p>Readers have the right to use, distribute, and reproduce articles in any medium, provided the articles and the journal are properly cited.</p> <p>The use of published materials for commercial purposes is strongly prohibited.</p>Efficacy and tolerability of basic treatment with montelukast and fluticasone propionate in school-age children with asthma combined with allergic rhinitis
+After publication, the articles become freely available on-line to the public.</p> <p>Readers have the right to use, distribute, and reproduce articles in any medium, provided the articles and the journal are properly cited.</p> <p>The use of published materials for commercial purposes is strongly prohibited.</p>Nasal congestion in infants and children of different ages

 Copyright (c) 2025 Modern pediatrics.
 Ukraine